mikeos-tech/dictionary-sync/README.md

 5. You now need to set up an online *git* repository, making it private if you can.
 You need set it up so you can use *ssh* to push and pull from it and take a copy of the URL you would use for this.

 Connect the local repository to the remote one using the following command with the URL you just copied/noted in place of the word *URL*.
-This command needs to be executed within the folder you created.
+This command needs to be executed within the folder you created and will connect the local and the remote repositories.

-       git remote add origin *URL*
+       git remote add origin URL

 Push the content of the folder up to the online repository with the following command.